TargetProcess/taucharts-docs/basic/guide.md

 #### autoScale

-This property is deprecated and will not be supported in near future.
+This property is deprecated and will not be supported after 1.0.0 release.
 See *nice* below as an alternative.

 #### nice